adnuguk/adnuguk.github.io/_posts/2013-11-03-november-2013-meeting-max-vasilyev-talks-unit-testing.markdown

 ## Slides

-Slides and extra links from the talk are available in Max's blog: http://tech.trailmax.info/talks/
+Slides and extra links from the talk are available on [Max's blog](http://tech.trailmax.info/talks/).